 Once you have begun practicing art and have work to share, having an online presence helps with connecting.
 Why?
 Because when you start making life friends who share a professional interest, you’ll want to have a place to send them.

-You can start small just by opening a free accounts on Twitter, Pinterest, Google Plus and a Facebook Like Page.
-Each of these sites are free.
+You can start small just by opening a free account on Twitter, Pinterest, Google Plus, and a Facebook Like Page.
+Each of these sites is free.
 Pick your favorite of these sites.
 Start by exploring what others are doing and mimic what you like about their posts.
 As an artist, having even a simple yet beautiful website to display your work is a great tool.
-If you mention that you are an artist and anyone shows any curiosity, having a place to send them makes networking easy: “Hey what’s your number, I’ll text you my website and you can look at sometime if you want!”
+If you mention that you are an artist and anyone shows any curiosity, having a place to send them makes networking easy: “Hey what’s your number, I’ll text you my website and you can look at some time if you want!”